flenex-io/ToDo/README.md

 # To-Do App

-This To-Do app is a simple project built using only HTML, CSS, and JavaScript without any additional libraries or frameworks.
+This To-Do app is a simple project built using only HTML, CSS,Bootstrap and JavaScript without any additional libraries or frameworks.

 ## Features